Support for clinical commissioning groups (CCGs) and providers

 NHS England and NHS Improvement provide an ongoing programme of support for professionals who are involved in the delivery of personal health budgets.

-The Personal Health Budget Delivery Team’s programme of support draws on the evidence and learning from the implementation of personal health budgets to date, and draws on examples of best practice nationally.
+The personal health budget programme of support draws on the evidence and learning from the implementation of personal health budgets to date, and examples of best practice nationally.

 The support includes:

-- E-learning modules, training packs, resources, guidance and stories, supporting people to understand and implement personal health budgets
+- E-learning modules, training packs, resources, guidance and templates, supporting people to understand and implement personal health budgets

-This guidance published in December 2019 provides information and advice for clinical commissioning groups and other relevant professionals on meeting their duty to provide personal health budgets for eligible groups of people.
-This supersedes previous guidance on the right to have in NHS Continuing Healthcare and continuing care.
+This guidance published in December 2019 by NHS England and NHS Improvement provides information and advice for clinical commissioning groups and other relevant professionals on meeting their duty to provide personal health budgets for eligible groups of people.
+This supersedes previous guidance on the right to have a personal health budget in NHS Continuing Healthcare and children and young people’s continuing care.

 Data collection and guidance